wannabeOG/ExpertNet-Pytorch/README.md

 ```

 This will download the tiny-imagenet dataset to the Data folder and split it into 4 tasks with each task consisting of 50 classes each.
-The directory structure of the downloaded datasets would be: [^10]
+The directory structure of the downloaded datasets would be:

-[^10]: Classes have been collapsed for brevity

 ```
 Data